 Read this article in our brand new Speed Reading Mode

 'Sales is no longer a firm handshake, but a meeting of minds.'

 - Toby Hurst, Lead Consultant at Articulate Marketing.

 Articulate Marketing hasn’t shaken hands with a prospect to close a new deal in a long time.
 Don’t get us wrong, we’ve closed plenty of deals across the years, but they were all closed over conference calls.

 As a remote digital marketing agency, our sales process can’t be about wining and dining.
 We must provide tangible value to prospects over video chats and email – our witty banter only gets us so far.

 But just because our remote sales process is, well, remote, it doesn’t mean it’s impersonal.
-Here’s how we keep the personal touch and continue to close deals as a remote agency.
+In this article we'll look at our sales process and how we keep the personal touch and continue to close deals as a remote agency.